yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 2: Apply DDM to email addresses

 From the findings of the Data Discovery & Classification report in ADS, you saw that email addresses are labeled Confidential.
-In this task, you will use one of the built-in functions for making email addresses using DDM to help protect this information.
+In this task, you use one of the built-in functions for making email addresses using DDM to help protect this information.

-1. For this, you will target the `LoginEmail` field in the `[dbo].[Gamer]` table.
+1. For this, you target the `LoginEmail` field in the `[dbo].[Gamer]` table.
 Open a new query window and execute the following script:

     ```sql
     USE [TailspinToys];